Interstate 70 in Utah: Wasatch Plateau

 At Salina, US-50 joins I-70, and the two highways run concurrent for the rest of the way through Utah.
 After leaving exit 56 in Salina, I-70 departs on a 104 mi course to the first Green River offramp, exit 160.
-Though there are a number of exits in between the two cities, this is the longest distance in the Interstate Highway System with no motorist services directly along the highway.
+Though there are a number of exits in between the two cities, it is the longest distance in the Interstate Highway System with no motorist services directly along the highway.
 The route to Green River crosses two major geographic obstacles: the Wasatch Plateau and the San Rafael Swell.

 I-70 initially begins an ascent up the Wasatch Plateau via Salina Canyon.
 At lower elevations, this canyon separates the Wasatch Plateau to the north with the Sevier Plateau to the south.
-After climbing to a fork in the canyon, the freeway turns south and crests the Wasatch Plateau at Emigrant Pass.
+After climbing to a fork in the canyon, the highway turns south and crests the Wasatch Plateau at Emigrant Pass.
 This pass is the highest point of any of Utah's Interstate Highways, although the elevation differs from source to source.
 Newer Utah Department of Transportation (UDOT) maps list the elevation of 7886 ft, while older maps give the figure 7923 ft.
 This portion of I-70 is on protected lands as part of Fishlake National Forest.
-The freeway exits the Wasatch Plateau at Fremont Junction, the name of the junction of I-70 with State Route 10 (SR-10).
+The highway exits the Wasatch Plateau at Fremont Junction, where I-70 meets Utah State Route 10 (SR-10).